jk-jeon/Grisu-Exact/README.md

 A variant of Grisu algorithm producing the shortest and correctly rounded output always, inspired by Ryu algorithm

 # Introduction
 This algorithm generates a pair of integers from a floating-point number: the decimal significand and the decimal exponent of the input floating-point number.
-These integers can then be used for string generation of decimal representation of the input floating-point number, the procedure commonly referred as ````ftoa```` or ````dtoa````.
+These integers can then be used for string generation of decimal representation of the input floating-point number, the procedure commonly called ````ftoa```` or ````dtoa````.

 The algorithm guarantees three things: